I consider the following factors when grading:

 - You will earn an F for work which does not meet the requirements of the assignment.

-For work graded informally: a check-plus or “excellent” would indicate A-range work; a check or “good” would indicate B-range work.
+For work graded on a check/plus basis: a plus indicates A-range work; a check indicates B-range work.

 Late papers for which you have not been given an extension will lose one grade-step for each class period they are late.
 (That is, a B+ will become a B will become a B-.)